DevOpsDolapo/DevOps_Projects/PROJECT 15/Project15.md

 We can run EC2 instances in the public subnets if they need Internet access.

+#### NAT Gateway and Private Subnets

+##### Introduction to Private Subnets and NAT Gateway

+In our AWS Virtual Private Cloud (VPC), private subnets are secluded areas where we can place resources that should not be directly exposed to the internet.
+But what if these resources need to access the internet for updates or downloads?
+This is where the NAT Gateway comes in.

+A private subnet in AWS is like a secure room inside the house (VPC) with no windows or doors to the street (internet).
+Anything we place in this room (like a database) is not directly accessible from the outside world.

+##### Understanding NAT Gateway
+A Network Address Translation (NAT) Gateway acts like a secure door that only opens one way.
+It allows your resources inside the private subnet to access the internet for things like updates and downloads, but it doesn't allow anything from the internet to enter your private subnet.

+A Network Address Translation (NAT) allows instances in our private subnet to connect to outside services like Databases but restricts external services from connecting to these instances.

 ##### Creating a Private Subnet

 Since we've associated the only route table created earlier with the `Public subnets` for intenet access.
 We would need to create another route table for the `Private subnets` that doesn't have internet access (a private route table)